Laurence Rase

 Laurence Rase (born 4 April 1977 in Mons, Hainaut, Belgium) is a female taekwondo practitioner from Belgium.
-She is a two-time heavyweight medalist at the World Taekwondo Championships and won the 2006 European Championship in heavyweight.
+She is a two-time heavyweight medalist at the World Taekwondo Championships and won the 2006 European Championship in Bonn, Germany.

-Rase is so far the only Belgian female taekwondo practitioner to win a medal at the World Championships.
-Rase is so far the only Belgian taekwondo athlete to compete at the Olympics as well.
 She competed in the 2004 Summer Olympics but was eliminated in the quarterfinals by losing to Natália Falavigna of Brazil 8–4.

-Rase has been serving as the Performance Director of the Flemish Taekwondo Union since 2010.
+Rase served as Performance Director of the Flemish Taekwondo Union from 2010 until 2021.

+She is General Director of the Federation de Volleyball Wallonie-Brusselles sinds 2023.

+She graduated as Master in Politics in 2001 and Master in Laws in 2007.